ZeroDragon/SiteCraft/readme.md

 - function `serve` (no args) runs the build job, start a file watcher for changes in your template and content directories, also starts a live-server to watch your changes in real time

 ## Structure
+SiteCraft needs a specific file structure to be able to function correctly.
+This is the file structure:
 ```
 ─ yoursite
   ├─ content